huoxiangzuo/HiFuse/README.md

 * Run `python test.py`

 ## TensorBoard
-Run `tensorboard --logdir model_logs --port 6006` to view training progress
+Run `tensorboard --logdir runs --port 6006` to view training progress

 ## Reference
 Some of the codes in this repo are borrowed from: